ducktordanny/.dotfiles/MacOS.settings.md

 - disable "Show recent applications in Dock"
 - default web browser should be "Arc"
 - disable "Automatically rearrange Spaces based on most recent use" (it is just stupid..)

+## Hide default Menu Bar

+Go to `System Settings/Desktop & Dock` and at the Menu Bar section set "Automatically hide and show the menu bar" to "Always".
+Since we have sketchybar installed and configured, the default one should not be shown.

 ## HOT